 This course will investigate the application of physical therapy evaluation and treatment to the athletic population.
 Management and rehabilitation of surgical and non-surgical injuries and conditions of the upper extremity and lower extremity common among athletes and the active population will be studied.
 Stages of recovery will be considered in the development of an evaluation and plan of care with the goal of returning the active patient to their pre-injured level of participation.
 There will be a focus on development and implementation of strength and conditioning programs for post injury recovery as well as injury prevention and improvement of sports performance.
-Exercise concepts investigated will include isotonics, eccentrics, plyometrics, agility and other closed chain exercise regimens.
-There will be a focus on functional recovery with sports performance related exercises.
+Exercise concepts investigated will include isotonics, eccentrics, plyometrics, agility and other closed chain exercises.
 A study of pre-season performance evaluation and screening will also be a part of this course.
 This class will be taught both in lecture and lab with an emphasis on experiential learning.